What Happens to Your Home Loan When You Sell Your Property in Singapore (2026)

 Costs: There are no processing or prepayment fees, but legal and valuation fees range between $500 and $2,000, while late fees incur a 3 to 5% + 2% penalty.

-Repayment – Use your sales proceeds to repay the loan, or you might risk foreclosure on your property.
+Repayment: Use your sales proceeds to repay the loan, or you might risk foreclosure on your property.
 CPF cannot directly repay bridging loans, but refunds after the sale can offset the amount.

-In 2024, a couple upgrading from HDB to RCR condo (S$1.2M) needed a S$240,000 down payment.
+A couple upgrading from HDB to an RCR condo (S$1.2M) needed a S$240,000 down payment.
 They took a S$200,000 capitalised bridging loan from UOB.
 Their HDB flat was sold in 4 months for S$700,000.

 They then used the proceeds to repay the loan plus $6,000 interest.
 The risk is that if the HDB flat wasn’t sold within the six-month loan period, they would face 5% late fees, which amounts to $10,000.
 Thankfully, their flat sold early and they could repay the loan in time.